 Previous studies have neglected the economic implications of crop yield reductions caused by MPs interference.
 Therefore, it is imperative to conduct research examining the economic impacts arising from the influence of MPs on food crop production.
-This study aims to estimate economic losses resulting from the interference of MPs in the production of specific crops, offering a novel perspective by identifySUTANTO ET AL.

-ing production losses and economic impacts caused by MPs on certain agricultural commodities.
+This study aims to estimate economic losses resulting from the interference of MPs in the production of specific crops, offering a novel perspective by identifying production losses and economic impacts caused by MPs on certain agricultural commodities.